U Ethical in the top 10 per cent of B Corporations globally

 We were recently acknowledged as a ‘Best for the World’ honoree by B Lab, the global organisation that certifies B Corporations.

-We were recently acknowledged as a ‘Best for the World’ honoree by B Lab, the global organisation that certifies B Corporations.
+We were recently acknowledged as a ‘Best for the World’ honouree by B Lab, the global organisation that certifies B Corporations.
 B Lab audited our services and operations last year and awarded us a score of 125.2.
 This puts us in the top 10 per cent of B Corporations worldwide, in both the ‘Community’ and ‘Overall’ categories.

 Certified B Corps are companies dedicated to using business as a force for good.
 Today there are 3,000 certified B Corporations across 64 countries and 150 industries, unified by the common goal of redefining success in business.